top of page

 So we decided to just list those we think may have importance for your South Island travel planning, with shorter descriptions.
 If you miss one you think should be in the City Guide, let us know in the comments!

-Blenheim is the gateway to one of New Zealand’s best wine regions; Marlborough, located west in the Wairu Valley.
-In the town of Blenheim, you'll find the Marlborough Museum which chronicles the development of winemaking, as well as the early Polynesian settlement of the region.
+Blenheim serves as the gateway to Marlborough, one of New Zealand’s premier wine regions, situated in the scenic Wairau Valley.
+In Blenheim, you can visit the Marlborough Museum, which showcases the history of winemaking as well as the region's early Polynesian settlement.

 Old Church in Christchurch, New Zealand